Malaria Tablets

 If you have any of these symptoms, speak to your doctor right away.

 All malaria tablets come with the chance of a severe allergic reaction.
-Visit a hospital straight away if you show any signs of a serious allergic reaction, including swelling, wheezing, or a skin rash.
+Visit a hospital straight away if you show any signs of a serious allergic reaction, including swelling, wheezing, or a skin rash, as this is a medical emergency.

 -